Huachao/vscode-restclient/README.md

 ## Making CURL Request
 ![CURL Request](images/curl-request.png)
 We add the capability to directly run [curl request](https://curl.haxx.se/) in REST Client extension.
-The issuing request command is the same as raw HTTp one.
+The issuing request command is the same as raw HTTP one.
 REST Client will automatically parse the request with specified parser.

 ## Request History
 ![request-history](images/request-history.png)